Source: Jakarta Post

 Cultural orientation is usually conducted by OPE or the appropriate agency contracted to educate newly “to be resettled” refugees to the United States.
 The cultural orientation class usually last for 14 days at the hourly duration of 7 hours daily.
-Trained educators go through every aspects of the American ways of life from accessing public transportation, to banking, how to dial 911, etc. A certificate of completion is awarded to each participant.
-Participation and completion of all classes/sections is mandatory to the resettlement process or you forfeit eligibility.
+Trained educators go through every aspect of the American ways of life from accessing public transportation, to banking, how to dial 911, etc. A certificate of completion is awarded to each participant.
+Participation and completion of all classes/sections are mandatory to the resettlement process or you forfeit eligibility.

 Step # 5.
 Travel Arrangements

-This is one of the joyous stage as a refugee when you know that you are about to travel, but not just yet.
+This is one of the joyous stages as a refugee when you know that you are about to travel, but not just yet.
 At this stage, the airline ticket(s) are booked and you signed a promissory note to repay the money used to purchase the ticket on your behalf.
-Usually, repayments of the airline ticket is done through the resettlement agency in the US.
+Usually, repayments of airline tickets are done through the resettlement agency in the US.
 However, each refugee can elect to send their checks or payment directly to the collection agency, which will most likely be the resettlement agency.
 Each refugee and or a refugee family is given about 12 months after arrival to start repayment.
 At least grace period is better than that of the student loan repayment.
 Lol!

 Step # 6.
 The Resettlement Agency (US Based)

 This stage is done without the prior consent of the refugee applicant.
 Resettlement agencies such as Catholic Charity, Church World Service, and Lutheran Immigrants and Refugees Service or Ascentria Care just to name a few are assigned refugees cases to facilitate the process of integration into American ways of life.